moonshot-platform/ecosystem-contracts/README.md

 - The snapshot doesn't work correctly for reflection tokens due to incorrect Transfer event value.

 ### Airdrop script
-Before running airdrop, download list of holders from bscscan into a csv file and pass the path of that file to environment variable `MOONSHOT_HOLDERS_CSV_PATH`.
+Before running airdrop, download list of holders from BSCscan into a csv file and pass the path of that file to environment variable `MOONSHOT_HOLDERS_CSV_PATH`.
 Then change `AIRDROP_AMOUNT` in the `.env` file to specify how much you want to airdrop.

 ```bash
 npx hardhat run scripts/snapshot.js
 ```